Published by Christina Riley. Last Updated on June 20, 2023.

 Outer Banks Towns

 We start our journey through these Outer Banks towns with Corolla.
-This unincorporated Currituck County community, along with Duck to the south, are the two most recent additions to the Outer Banks vacation rental scene.
+This unincorporated Currituck County community and Duck to the south are the two most recent additions to the Outer Banks vacation rental scene.

 Because of this, both towns are a bit more upscale.
 You’ll find oceanfront mansions, gated communities, and wide-open beaches.
-Corolla is also home to the Currituck Beach Lighthouse, the Whalehead Historic House Museum, and the more famous attraction—the Corolla wild horses.
+Corolla is also home to the Currituck Beach Lighthouse, the Whalehead Historic House Museum, and the Corolla wild horses.

 These natural beauties are protected by the Corolla Wild Horse Fund and are only accessible via four-wheel drive.